 Persons interested in learning more about the motor vehicle insurance coverage they own or may wish to own are strongly advised to consult with their insurance agent when renewing coverage.
 Parker Scheer can also assist persons interested in learning more about the different forms of motor vehicle insurance coverage available in Massachusetts, and what these coverages provide in the way of benefits.

-If You or Someone You Know Has Been Seriously Injured in a Car Accident, Contact Us As Soon As Possible
+If You or Someone You Know Has Been Seriously Injured in a Car Accident in Massachusetts, Contact Us As Soon As Possible